sebastianovide/PlasticPatrolWeb/README.md

 _NOTE_ I highly recommend running "echo REACT_APP_USE_PROD_DATA=false >> .env" before running the app.

-To start the webapp, just `npm start`
+To start the webapp, just `yarn start`

 # Testing

-To test, run `npm test`.
+To test, run `yarn test`.
 This covers both the main app and our Firebase cloud functions.
-To start up Jest in watch mode, run `npm run app:test:watch` and it will monitor your files for changes and report if any tests break as a result.
+To start up Jest in watch mode, run `yarn run app:test:watch` and it will monitor your files for changes and report if any tests break as a result.

 # Functions